IG024: Surgery Guidelines for USDA Covered Non-Rodent Species and Agricultural Animals Used in Research and Teaching

 - Surgery packs should be labelled with a sterilization indicator and date of sterilization.

-- Certain surgical procedures may be permitted to use cold-sterilants (such as Alcide, Cidex) for their instrument treatments if approved by the IACUC and manufacturer guidelines are followed.
+- Certain surgical procedures, e;g; multiple biopsies on agricultural animals performed in the same day, may allow the use of cold-sterilants (such as Alcide, Cidex) for their instrument treatments if approved by the IACUC and manufacturer guidelines are followed.

 Table 1 – Recommended Instrument Sterilants